White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox are 11-7 in games they were favored on the moneyline (winning 61.1% of those games).
+- The White Sox have won 57.9% of the games this season when they were favored on the moneyline (11-8).

-- Chicago has gone 4-3 (winning 57.1% of its games) when it has played as moneyline favorites of -145 or shorter.
+- Chicago has a 5-4 record (winning 55.6% of its games) when playing as moneyline favorites of -140 or shorter.

-- Chicago has played in 51 games with a set over/under, and have combined with its opponents to go over the total 22 times (22-25-4).
+- In the 52 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 23 times (23-25-4).

-- The White Sox have had a spread set for only one game this season, and they covered.
+- The White Sox have had a run line set for just one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.